polish-penguin-dev/Cookie-clicker/README.md

 # Cookie-clicker
 Hi there!
-This is a simple cookie clicker project available on https://cookie-clicker-but-worse.penguinbotcoder.repl.co.
+This is a simple cookie clicker project available on https://cookie-clicker-but-worse.penguinbotcoder.repl.co (reccommended) or https://polish-penguin-dev.github.io/Cookie-clicker/ (not reccommended).

 # Hi there!